foxssake/netfox/docs/netfox/tutorials/input-gathering-tips-and-tricks.md

 By resetting the action after every tick, the `is_jumping` variable will be true for *at most* a single tick, when the player pressed the appropriate button.

+!!!tip
+    The same principle of using buffer variables and accumulating input samples can be implemented in the `_input()` callback as well.

 [Responsive player movement]: ./responsive-player-movement.md